Embassy of Germany, Athens: History

 The current Embassy building is significant in its architecture for the incorporation of the Chronos Sculpture [German: Chronoskulptur], created by Karl Schlamminger, on its facade.

-Ambassador's Residence
+Ambassador's residence

-The official residence of the German Ambassador was formerly located at Ethnikis Antistaseos Str.
+The official residence of the German Ambassador was formerly at Ethnikis Antistaseos Str.
 52, in Chalandri.
-However, due to the fact that it was occasionally targeted by protests, as well as a terrorist attack in 2013, the residence was moved to a more secure location, in Filothei.
+However, as it was occasionally targeted by protests, and following a terrorist attack in 2013, the residence was moved to a more secure location, in Filothei.